Habrmani: Third version: Habermany, the Serpent-Prince

 In a third version collected by Leon Surmelian, Habermany, the Serpent-Prince, a poor man that sells bramble and bushes for a living finds three eggs in a nest.
 He takes them home and asks his wife to cook them.
 He eats two of them; the third hatches a snake that wishes to become their son.
 One day, the serpent son asks his father to go to the king's court and ask for the princess's hand in marriage.
 The king rebuffs his proposal and orders his execution twice for this affront.
 The snake son resurrects him on both occasions.
 On the third time, the king concedes to the poor man's proposal, but orders him to build an even bigger palace than the royal one; to deliver the king seven camel-loads of precious gems by a diminute man; to fashion a carpet from the royal palace and line it with trees thicker than four men; and to find a unique wedding dress for his daughter.
 The snake son advises his father to go to the snake hole he found him and to ask a "young mistress" that the "young master" wants something done.

 The king at last marries his youngest daughter to the snake son.
 On the wedding night, after the celebrations, the snake son takes off the snakeskin; he reveals he is a king's son named Habermany, cursed to be a snake for 40 days.
 If his wife stays quiet about his secret, he may be able to overcome the curse and become disenchanted.
-The princess is endlessly mocked and belittled by her owns family, but takes it in stride for her husband's sake.
-When her father, the king, announces a grand feast with a follow up tournament, Habermany says he will take part in the competition under the guise of a mysterious rider, riding on a white horse, and his wife is not to tell anything.
+The princess is endlessly mocked and belittled by her own family, but takes it in stride for her husband's sake.
+When her father, the king, announces a grand feast with a follow-up tournament, Habermany says he will take part in the competition under the guise of a mysterious rider, riding on a white horse, and his wife is not to tell anything.
 A second tournament is organized and Habermany enters it as a Red Rider and as a Black Rider.
 Fed up with all the incessant mocking, the princess reveals the riders are one and the same: her husband, Habermany.
-Just as he warned her, the prince and everything he owns vanishes into thin air.
+On hearing this, the Black Rider rides to the king's presence, tells his father-in-law he will disappear and the princess can explain him the matter.
+Just as he warned her, the prince vanishes in a flash, and so does everything he owns.